mayPyaeSone/ResponsiveWebDesign_challenges/README.md

-In each folder, there is a .html file.Use vs code and hit the go live.# ResponsiveWebDesign_challenges
+In each folder, there is an HTML file.
+You can able to use VS Code Studio and then run with the Go live server.# ResponsiveWebDesign_challenges